-Does United’s upgraded and rebranded business class product ‘Polaris,’ and its signature Polaris Lounge, live up to the hype?
-I was about to find out, with an award flight from New York to Tokyo in January 2019.
+Does United’s upgraded and rebranded business-class product ‘Polaris,’ and its signature Polaris Lounge, live up to the hype?
+My Polaris review of United’s lounge and in-flight experience is based on an award flight from New York to Tokyo in January, 2019.

 What’s a business-class award flight?
 It’s one of those luxury experiences available to budget travellers.
 Collect miles and points, and travel in style for a pittance.